Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Learning Robust Locomotion Controllers

 \subsection{Observation Space}

-The observation space consists of the full robot state, other than the body xy-coordinates.
-More precisely, the robot state consists of: body state (height, orientation quaternion, linear and angular velocities), joint state (positions, velocities), foot state (positions, velocities), and foot-in-contact booleans.
-Each of these parameters can either be directly measured or estimated from LASER's onboard sensors.
+The observation space consists of the velocity command along with parameters that can be directly measured or estimated from our quadruped's onboard sensors: body state (position, orientation, linear and angular velocities), joint state (positions, velocities), foot state (positions, velocities).

-We also include the time remaining in the current rollout to avoid violation of the Markov property, as suggested in~\cite{pardo2018time}.
-Since each rollout has a maximum length of 10 seconds, at test time once 8 seconds have elapsed, we fix this value to 2 for all future observations supplied to the policy network.

-The observation space is thus $\vec{s} \in \mathbb{R}^{64} $.
-These values are first normalized before being used for training purposes by reinforcement learning.